 Summary of Evidence: Summary Audit Report witnessed on SFI, Inc. website.
 Review of Annual Progress Report confirms record keeping is adequate and that reports are submitted on time.
-Sites involved in this scope expansion were not included in the 2016 Annual Progress Report.
-These sites will be in the 2017 Report.

 Objective 10 Management Review and Continual Improvement

 To promote continual improvement in the practice of sustainable forestry, and to monitor, measure, and report performance in achieving the commitment to sustainable forestry.